York Walks /3

 St Peter's School buildings, and the right of way

 The buildings of St Peter's School look much older than they are.
-The medieval-looking stone building that fronts onto Clifton was, my reference books tell me, built in the middle of the 19th century in what Patrick Nuttgens refers to as a "cardboard gothic" style, while this red-brick one was built in the early 20th century.
+The medieval-looking stone building on Clifton was built in the middle of the 19th century, while this red-brick one was built in the early 20th century.

 St Peter's School building